gremlinPots/hacker2/readme.txt

 _______________________________

-ABOUT THIS REMAKE

-All entries must include a readme.txt explaining everything there is to know about the game.
-What is it a remake of, what do you have to do, what are the controls, any details about the authors, that sort of thing.

-Like it's predecessor 'Hacker', 'Hacker 2'

-'Hacker 2' is not a game you can jump quickly into.
+Another unfinished project now uploaded to git for anyone to mess with.

+The game is more or less playable and completable: graphics remain unfinished.
+As a Blitz3D game, I’m not sure if it would run at all in modern versions of Windows, and I’m unable to test this in any way.

+Gameplay mechanics were meticulously backward-engineered: guard timings and routes are identical to the original game.

-I've also included the original manual (see the 'MSFM Operational Aspects' textfile), which is as relevent to the remake as it was to the original.
-I recommend you read it.
+I've included the original manual (see the 'MSFM Operational Aspects' textfile), which is as relevant to the remake as it was to the original.

 _______________________________